Today I’m sharing my spring packing list for 2026.

 Last year, I have worn this Z Supply set (top here and pants here) SO many times.
 These are great for travel days and long days of walking.
 The jersey material is breathable, flowy, and just looks so cute with Birkenstocks.

 Free People has a ton of amazing sets right now too.
 This linen pants + tank set comes in so many beautiful colors and looks so comfortable.
-I also bsolutely love this strapless set.
+I also absolutely love this strapless set.

 I bought the older version of these chic belted denim shorts from Sézane last summer and got an unbelievable amount of use out of them.
 These look great with tops and sweaters of any kind and are a massive step above the denim cutoffs I’d wear around at home.

 One of my favorite warm weather outfit formulas: pull on shorts + tank top + button down shirt open over the top.
-I love these functional green shorts from Z Supply and have my eye on this pair from Quince too.

 I always pack several dresses when we travel because they are just so easy.
 For the most part, I try to stick with cotton or linen just because these fabrics are much more comfortable for me on long days walking around.